 At LNA, we can assist you with the two points above:

 For a flat fee, we draft and serve your landlord (or tenant) legal notice by recorded delivery in our headed paper anywhere in Spain.
 This formal communication can then be used as irrefutable proof (in any ensuing court proceeding) that you correctly terminated the lease agreement, giving your landlord (or tenant) due notice as the law demands.
 This is a necessary step to recover your security deposit (fianza legal, in Spanish).
 We can offer you this service: Recorded delivery service.

 We can also draft a keys hand over contract ensuring your rights are fully protected.
 This will guarantee you recover in full your tenant deposit.
-We can offer you this service: Rentals (contract drafting).
+We can offer you this service: Keys handover contract